Dichaon Kalan: History

 The village is declared a Model Village.
 The old timers relate this with its so called real name- Dev Uvach which means, from the mouth of Gods.
 The village has been in the news due to its musclemen.
 It looks like a prosperous village as the presence of the neo-riches is dominant.
 Further, the Delhi Development Authority (DDA) and other agencies have been involved in taking up a number of projects around this village.

 Starting in 1992, Dichaon Kalan and its neighbouring village Mitraon (or Mitraun) became a battleground for criminal gangs operating out of Delhi.

-Dichaon Kalan is the stronghold of Hemant Pardhan gang, while Mitraun was the stronghold of its rival Anoop-Balraj gang.
+Dichaon Kalan is the stronghold of Krishan Pehlawan gang, while Mitraun was the stronghold of its rival Anoop-Balraj gang.
 Annop and Balraj were sons of Surat Kane, a well-known gangster of the 1990s.
 When Kane tried to grab a piece of land from the local landlord Balwan Fauji, the latter hired Krishan Pahalwan to fight with Kane's gang.
 Balraj and Krishan were once friends, but a property dispute led to a bitter conflict between the two, in which a number of people lost their lives.
 The roots of the conflict go to 1992, when Krishan Pahalwan of Dichaon Kalan and Anoop-Balraj gang of Mitraon fought over a civic contract.
 After committing a murder to avenge the killing of his uncle Rohtash, Pahalwan was arrested in 1992, but released five years later.
 During his stay in the prison, he formed a criminal gang.